garrdbyrd/MonoGame-Example/dev-diary.md

 Is it confusing to have `Speed`, `BaseSpeed`, `SpeedScalar`, and `MovementSpeed` all properties of `PhysicsObject`?
 I don't think so. `BaseSpeed` is basically never going to be changed. `SpeedScalar` is sufficiently descriptive. `Speed` and `MovementSpeed` are the most confusing.
 Still, not bad.

 ### 2023-12-13
 For new I am imagine each level to be constructed of a grid of tiles.
 Levels will definitely not be rectangular.
-They could be divided into chunks; to accomodate this, I will need to write a method that stitches two chunks together.
+They could be divided into chunks; to accommodate this, I will need to write a method that stitches two chunks together.
 Something like:
 ```
 public LevelObject Stitch(LevelObject A, LevelObject B, Vector2 offset)
 {